MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 **AdapterWithErrorHandler.cs**

-In C#, you can use the adapter's `Use` methods to add references to these objects to the turn context each turn.
+In C#, you can use the adapter's `UseStorage` and `UseBotState` methods to add references to these objects to the turn context each turn.

 :::code language="csharp" source="~/../botbuilder-samples/samples/csharp_dotnetcore/adaptive-dialog/01.multi-turn-prompt/AdapterWithErrorHandler.cs" range="17-25":::